 - arrange extra support for family members, dependants or pets who may need care if they are abroad longer than planned.

+Increasing age is a significant risk factor for serious illness.
 Older travellers should also consider other important risks and prevention measures before booking any travel.

 All pregnant women who are considering travelling should check the latest NHS guidance on what measures are currently recommended to reduce the risk of COVID-19.
 If they do decide to travel they should also consider other important risks and prevention measures necessary when travelling before booking any travel.